nathania-haryanto/ng-adv/Demos/04-State/01-demo-app/src/assets/markdown/app-state.md

 };
 ```

-and it's actions that toggle the side nav:
+Explain Action Creators and  the other artifacts:

 ```typescript
 import { createAction, props } from '@ngrx/store';